top of page

 THINGS TO KNOW ABOUT YOUR NEW PUPPY

-• When feeding your new puppy, be sure to allow them a safe and quiet area.
+• When feeding your new puppy, be sure to allow them to be in a safe and quiet area.
 Puppies this small can easily become startled by loud noises, running children, or playful fur siblings and can choke very easily.
 For the first couple of weeks, we recommend letting their puppy food soak in warm water until it becomes somewhat soft and puffy.
-For this reason, we also do not recommend free feeding so that you can monitor your puppy as they eat.
-We feed them at 7 AM, 12 PM and 7 PM while they are with us.
 You may gradually transition them to whichever food you and your vet deem best for your puppy.
 Transitioning suddenly will upset their stomachs.
+We feed the pups about a quarter cup of softened food at 7 am, 12 pm and 7 pm.

 • Be careful letting your puppy onto furniture, even as an adult.
 A simple fall off a couch can cause broken bones.
 Right now, your puppy’s bones are not yet joined, and they will not be fully grown until they are one year old.
 Therefore, your puppy’s bones and joints are fragile.
 Be mindful of larger animals and/or small children around your new puppy.